 Keen to improve your gut health and digestion?
 Discover gut-friendly recipes and find the best foods to eat using our Healthy Diet Plan.

 If you suffer from common digestive complaints such as bloating or indigestion, you'll know that what you eat – and when you eat it – can make a big difference to how you feel.
 While it's always worth visiting your GP to rule out any medical conditions, paying close attention to your diet and lifestyle may help to ease your symptoms naturally.

 Recent research into gut health has rapidly expanded our understanding of the important role of the digestive system in our overall well-being.
 Within our guts is a complex ecosystem of microbes called the microbiome, and studies have shown that what we eat and drink can hugely affect the diversity and population of the microbiome.
 You can read more about the research behind this in our guide to good gut health.

-Our Healthy Diet Plans are designed to help promote digestive health, including plenty of probiotic and prebiotic ingredients to help boost good gut bacteria.
-If you haven’t already, sign up today to receive free online access to the plan.
+Our Healthy Diet Plans are designed to help promote digestive health and include plenty of probiotic and prebiotic ingredients to boost good gut bacteria.
+If you haven't already, sign up today to receive free online access to the plan.

 1. Eat mindfully